 We all have family stories that permeate generations and the truth or otherwise gets lost in time.
 But what if they're true?
 'I dropped a jar of mercury at the chemist shop.' - Really Grandad?
 'We found a wine cellar.
 Some bottles had gold nuggets floating in them.' - After you'd drunk a few?
-'Shamrock cap-badged Russians.'
-A bit far from home then.
 'We stole a train to escape the Bolsheviks'. - Was it the 11.15 from Omsk?
-In this talk I look into some of these 'Tall Tales' I've lived with and how they look when compared to real history.
-I hope to give listeners pointers to where they can look into their own family tales.
+In this talk I look into some 'Tall Tales' I've lived with and how they look when compared to real history.
+I now add some from people I've met who've shared their own family tales I've researched for them.
+I hope to inspire listeners to look a bit deeper. ....... a comment from a recent talk: "Thank you for an excellent lecture today, Andy.
+Very well constructed, and it was presented in a clear and entertaining manner.
+I've been attending Historical Association talks for many years, and I can't remember one better than yours."

-The outcome evolved into far too many words for one book; detailed research into a forgotten part of British History with 'Churchill's Intervention', and a fascination with the Allied involvement in Russia.
+The outcome evolved into far too many words for one book; detailed research into a forgotten part of British History with 'Churchill's Intervention', and a fascination with the Allied involvement in the Russian Civil War.

 My dad was a professional soldier and I was too; in the Royal Artillery, like my Grandad.
 I left the army in 1987 to work in financial markets for 25 years, travelling extensively to the great city's of the world.
 I was at school in South East London, I studied Economics at Warwick University, and later for a Master of Business Administration.
 After a City career in 2006, I co-founded a technology development business.

 Having disliked composing imaginative stories at school, I now find inspiration everywhere.
-My writing weaves fiction within historical facts of real events throughout WW1 and during a period largely forgotten by British historians; our involvement in the Russian Civil War.
+My writing weaves fiction within the historical facts of real events throughout WW1 and after in Russia.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: